Anbeeld/ACAI/docs/analysis.md

 #### 5. Starbase logic is more structured than vanilla-style weight tweaking

-The starbase subsystem is especially deliberate.

-Why it is good:

-- it separates role assignment from construction execution
-- it distinguishes current trade systems from future trade systems
-- it uses outpost-upgrade priority and neighbor-safety checks (hostile neighbors at two jumps, one jump, then adjacent) instead of upgrading arbitrarily
-- vanilla starbase-building AI weights are zeroed out so the scripted planner fully owns the decision
+The starbase subsystem separates role assignment from construction execution, distinguishes current trade systems from future trade systems, and uses outpost-upgrade priority and neighbor-safety checks (hostile neighbors at two jumps, one jump, then adjacent) instead of upgrading arbitrarily.
+Vanilla starbase-building AI weights are zeroed out so the scripted planner fully owns the decision, making role assignment — shipyard, trading hub, or anchorage — both deterministic and reproducible.

 #### 6. Building logic handles correctness, not just construction